 Rockhampton/ 2024 Queensland state election

-Here is a mock up of a Traffic Light Voting Guide.
-The real time guides for each electorate will be available after the ballot draw which will happen either on Thursday October 10th or Friday October 11th.
-We will prepare the guides over the weekend ready for pre-polling on Monday October 14th.
-Once we upload them to the website, you will be able to download, print, and fill them in at home and then take them to the polling booth with you to easily transfer your choices onto the ballot paper.
+Here is your Traffic Light Voting Guide for Rockhampton.
+You can download the guide to your own computer, print, and fill it in at home and then take it to the polling booth with you.
+It’s super easy then to transfer your choices onto the ballot paper.
 Alternatively, take your phone with you when you head off to vote, and you can then access our advice on the screen.

 In the meantime, you can scroll down this page to check out the Green Light Candidate profiles in your electorate.